Changissnz/nu_merchant_principal/README.md

 between the participants to be irreparable.
-The preferential usage of these synonyms in the human sense is not this section's prime crux, for diction is greatly influenced by factors such as occupation, socio-economic views, and cultural upbringings.
+The preferential usage of these synonyms in the human sense is not this section's prime crux, for diction is greatly influenced by factors such as occupation, socio-economic views, cultural upbringings, and in the spatiotemporal sense, the context.